-Details on the implementation of this strategy in terms of the software framework to perform the selection can be found in Section 9.5.
+Details of the implementation of this strategy in terms of the software framework to perform the selection can be found in Chapter 9.4.
 In Chapter 13, more information on selection algorithm implementations and their performance in terms of signal efficiency and background rejection can be found.
 Finally, Chapter 14 addresses the issue of system performance of the online selection, presenting the current understanding of the resources (e.g. CPU time, network bandwidth) needed to implement the selection strategy presented in this chapter.

-- 4-1 ATLAS Detector and Physics Performance TDR, CERN/LHCC/99-14 and 99-15 (1999). - 4-2 ATLAS HLT, DAQ and DCS Technical Proposal, CERN/LHCC/2000-017 (2000). - 4-3 ATLAS LVL1 TDR, CERN/LHCC/98-14 (1998). - T. Schoerner-Sadenius and S. Tapprogge (eds.), ATLAS Trigger Menus for the LHC Start-up Phase, ATL-COM-DAQ-2003-007.
+- 4-1 ATLAS Detector and Physics Performance TDR, CERN/LHCC/99-14 and 99-15 (1999) - 4-2 ATLAS HLT, DAQ and DCS Technical Proposal, CERN/LHCC/2000-017 (2000) - 4-3 ATLAS First-Level Trigger Technical Design Report, CERN/LHCC/98-14 (1998) - 4-4 T. Schoerner-Sadenius and S. Tapprogge (eds.), ATLAS Trigger Menus for the LHC Start-up Phase, ATLAS Internal Note, ATL-COM-DAQ-2003-XXX.